CarolineCollins/Assignment-3-MSB1015/README.md

 - `thing.nf` nextflow code to get the JPlogP values of molecules from the .tsv file
 - `query_result.tsv` the result of the SPARQL query (run from R code)
 - `short.tsv` a toy data set of only 5 molecules with their SMILES.
-- supporting documents and a `logbook.md` of the learning process
+-  a `logbook.md` of the learning process and various useful files from the development process

 ### How to make it run?